anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.md

 <a name="4.4"></a>
 ## 4.4 Validation of the Reference Implementation

-In order to ensure that a given RI-2 meets the requirements specified in the RA-2, a set of testcases specified in RC-2 should be executued.
+In order to ensure that a given RI-2 meets the requirements specified in the RA-2, a set of testcases specified in RC-2 should be executed.
 A selection of these testcases is documented in [RC-2 Chapter 2](../../../ref_cert/RC2/chapters/chapter02.md).

 For deploying your own CNTT RC2 toolchain, please refer to the steps mentioned in [RC-2 Kubernetes Testing Cookbook](../../../ref_cert/RC2/chapters/chapter03.md).